 In 1992, Shirk nearly died when he was buried alive under 1400 pounds of wet cement in a solid plexiglass casket.
 The casket collapsed on Bill.
 This was enacted on the anniversary of Harry Houdini's death.
 Now in his 70's, he said, “I’ve really lost interest in trying to kill myself."

-The Hoosier magician retired his straitjacket, and now the only remaining professional magician in Indianapolis is Jon Finch.
+The Hoosier magician retired his straitjacket, and now the only remaining Indianapolis entertainer is Jon Finch. learn more about Indianapolis.
 Shirk owns a Boone County Indiana radio station.
 Now the

 Hoosier Broadcasting moved studios of its channel in Boone County, from the Pyramids office park near North Michigan Road and Interstate 465 to new venues in Lebanon, Indiana.